I offer online video sessions via Zoom using biodynamic craniosacral therapy and mindful enquiry.

 At the beginning we settle together and talk about what is important for you and what your intention for the session is.
 Then I will support you to resource and ground.

 From there we will explore what is present for you and what wants to be heard, witnessed, held and completed.
+You may decide to stay sitting up or lie down, depending on what we are working with.
 Throughout the session I will support you to be present with what is happening and together we will track the sensations and felt sense in your body.
 At times I may ask you to make contact with parts of your body in the way I would do if we were in the room together.

 As the session comes to an end, we will sit back together and check in with what is important and what needs to be acknowledged to help completing.